maximevdesaintjean/FIJJJAL/pid/README.md

 The derivator action allows to increase the system's dynamic.
 Be careful, to add too much action, can destabilize the system.

 ### Regulator PID
+This regulator is the most completed, we have the three actions. </br>
+We can cancel the stati error with the integrator, increase the dynamic and "boost" with the proportional.

 ## ESC mapping